 Even if it wasn’t, I viewed it simply as a “currency” at the time.
 Successful currency investing is next to impossible with a very poor risk-vs-reward profile.
 I’ve since evolved my position and now dislike referring to Bitcoin as a currency, but more on that in a moment.

-Fast-forward to May 2017 when I attended this presentation on blockchain technology at the CFA Institute Annual Conference.
+Fast-forward to May 2017 when I attended a presentation on blockchain technology at the CFA Institute Annual Conference.

 The presentation absolutely blew my mind and led me to read more about the technology as well as the ways in which governments, corporations, and financial institutions are working to incorporate the technology.
 This also sparked a renewed interest in Bitcoin and cryptocurrency in general.